A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Model Setup

 \section{Model Setup}

-We consider settings in which arrivals to a system are observed over $n$ independent cycles of operations.
-The cycle length can be taken as a day, a week or a month, depending on the system.
-Without loss of generality, we assume that each cycle represents a day over an time interval $[0,T]$ in which $T>0$.
-For example, if $T = 12$ (hours), the system is open for 12 hours during a day.
-The arrival rate within a day can change with time and can also be random itself.
-To capture these features, we consider a general class of arrival process models called \textit{Doubly Stochastic Poisson Process} (DSPP).
+Suppose that $n$ independent days of arrival data are observed.
+Let $N_i$ denote the arrival process on the $i$-th day, for $i=1,2,\ldots,n$.
+We assume that the $N_i$'s are $n$ replications of a doubly stochastic Poisson process (DSPP).
 A DSPP is a point process $N=(N(t):t\in[0,T])$ with a random intensity function $\lambda=(\lambda(t):t\in[0,T])$.
 For a point process, with any given $t$, the random variable $N(t)$ denotes the number of arrivals in a day over the time interval $[0,t]$.
 The DSPP point process is \textit{simple} in the sense that $N$ increases exactly by one at each arrival epoch and no batch arrivals are possible.
 (The feature of batch arrivals can be separately modeled and then compounded with an underlying DSPP, but is not the focus of this work.)
 The random intensity function $\lambda=(\lambda(t):t\in[0,T])$ is a random object defined on a functional space on $[0,T]$ with proper topology.
 For example, the function space can be $C[0,T]$ endowed with the Skorokhod $J_1$ topology, which includes all the continuous functions on $[0,T]$.
 Conditional on a realization of the random intensity function $\lambda=(\lambda(t):t\in[0,T])$, $N=(N(t):t\in[0,T])$ is a nonhomogeneous Poisson process.
 That is, conditional on $\lambda$, for any set of disjoint time intervals $(t_1,t_1']$, $(t_2,t_2']$, ... , $(t_m,t_m']$ on $[0,T]$, the arrival counts on each time interval, $N(t_1') - N(t_1)$, $N(t_2') - N(t_2)$, ... , $N(t_m') - N(t_m)$ are independent Poisson random variables.
 Conditional on $\lambda$, the expectation of $N(t_k') - N(t_k)$ is given by